 Halloween is a time to unleash your creativity – the spookier and scarier, the better!
 From eyeball cake pops to a bone-covered cake with ‘blood’, these easy Halloween party food ideas will get your party off to a terrifying start!

-You Might Also Like How To Host A Really Spooktacular Halloween Party!
+You May Also Enjoy How to Host a Really Spooktacular Halloween Party!

 Spooky Character Cupcakes

 - 110g (3.8oz) caster sugar